Melanoma

 Understanding treatment and clinical trial results

-KEYTRUDA is an FDA-approved immunotherapy that may be used to prevent melanoma from coming back or spreading to other parts of the body after stage 3 melanoma and the lymph nodes that contain cancer have been removed by surgery.
+KEYTRUDA and KEYTRUDA QLEX are FDA-approved immunotherapies that may be used to prevent melanoma from coming back or spreading to other parts of the body after stage 3 melanoma and the lymph nodes that contain cancer have been removed by surgery.

 Understanding options after surgery for stage 3 melanoma

 Learn about options after surgery, the chance of melanoma coming back or spreading, and if treatment after surgery may be right for you.
-Talk to your doctor about KEYTRUDA as a possible treatment option.
+Talk to your doctor about KEYTRUDA or KEYTRUDA QLEX as a possible treatment option.

 Even if you’ve had surgery to remove melanoma and the lymph nodes that contained cancer, there is a chance melanoma can return or spread.
 When melanoma returns, it’s called recurrence.
 Your doctor may recommend treatment after surgery that may help prevent cancer from coming back or spreading to other parts of the body.